JoanneGaeunSon/Moon/_posts/2018-09-04-why-i-always-choose-the-window-seat.md

 I tend to move around a lot in my sleep, and when my body is strapped down into an airplane seat, that means that only part of me could freely move about: my head.
 And boy did it move- I basically spent thirty minutes of waking up every ten seconds due to my neck being uncomfortably strained and my head bent down in the forward position.
 A couple of times, it ended up on the shoulder of the passenger next to me, who THANK GOD was a kindly old lady who insisted it was okay when I profusely apologized.
 Needless to say, I got very little sleep and was mortified about the whole affair.
 I eventually gave up on sleep, and decided to read my book.
 I couldn't even entertain myself by looking out the window because well, I was in the middle seat.

-Whenever I'm in the aisle seat, I'm able to lean my head against the window, allowing the most comfort and security that an economy seat in a domestic flight can provide.
+Whenever I'm in the window seat, I'm able to lean my head against the window, allowing the most comfort and security that an economy seat in a domestic flight can provide.
 Furthermore, when the window seat is taken, on less crowded flights, it is less likely that someone will take a middle seat, allowing a cushion between me and other passengers, sometimes even giving me an entire row.

 ## Reason #3: E.Coli is not your friend.